thm2kor/Udacity-CarND-Behavioral-Cloning-P4/README.md

 [image3]: ./images/carnd-using-multiple-cameras.png "multiple cameras"
 [image4]: ./images/training_stats_20210203-143847-243593.png "accuracy"
 [image5]: ./images/sample_augmented_image.png "image augmentation"
-[image6]: ./images/sample_preprocessing.png "image preprocessing"
+[image6]: ./images/sample_preprocessing.png "image pre-processing"
+[image7]: ./results/result_track1.gif "results track 1"
+[image7]: ./results/result_track2.gif "results track 2"
 Overview
 ---
-The objective of this project is to clone a driving behavior of a human driver by training a deep neural network to model the steering angle of a car for a given driving situation, which enables a car to drive autonomously.
+The objective of this project is to clone the driving behaviour of a human driver by training a deep neural network to predict the steering angle of a car for a given driving situation, which would enable a car to drive autonomously.
 Udacity provided a [simulator](https://github.com/udacity/self-driving-car-sim) which supports two modes:
 - A **training mode** where a human can steer a car around a pre-defined track.
 During this phase, an image frame representing the current driving environment and the respective steering position is continuously recorded.
 - An **autonomous mode** which uses a given deep neural network model to autonomously steer the vehicle.